BALKANGraph/orgchartjs-demos/Orientation/readme.md

-# Assistant node
+# Orientation
-This example demonstrates how to add Assistant node with specified template and change the template of the CEO using tags
+This example demonstrates the different orientations.